 Did you know that we actually see the sunrise about 2 minutes before the sun is actually at that perceived position and Did you know that the sunset that we see is actually of a sun that has, in reality, already set?
 So why these different perceptions?
 It is because of a phenomenon termed as refraction of light.

 What is refraction of light?
 Simply put, a ray of light ‘bends’ when it travels from one medium to another.
 This ‘bending of light’ is called refraction of light.
 If the light ray travels from a rare medium to a denser medium, it bends towards the imaginary normal and if it travels from a dense medium to a rarer medium, it bends away from the imaginary normal.
 Depending on the density of the different medium, the speed of the travelling light ray keeps varying, and this causes it to slow down or speed up, therefore bending in the process.

 Effect of refraction of light on sunrise and sunset

 So how this refraction of light is connected to our advanced sunrise and delayed sunset?
 Imagine the journey of light rays from the sun.
-Their initial journey is through vacuum and then through the atmosphere of the earth and then it is finally seen by us.
+At first, the journey of light is through vacuum and then through the atmosphere of the earth and then it is finally seen by us.
 At first, vacuum will be act as a rarer medium and the earth’s atmosphere with all its temperature changes, winds, different gases, will be a denser medium in comparison to that.